greduan/domain-container/SPEC.md

 ## Functional spec

-The module will provide a Neon class called ModelsWrapper.
+The module will provide a Neon class called DomainContainer.

 This class, at instantiation, will take on Knex instance, an object with Krypton models, an optional presenters object and an optional customProps